datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 ## Joins

-To combine data from two tables we use the SQL `JOIN` clause, which comes after the `FROM` clause.
+To combine data from two tables we use an SQL `JOIN` clause, which comes after the `FROM` clause.